gwbres/cggtts/README.md

 - `cggtts` is the main library.
 Compile it with the _scheduler_ option to unlock full support of CGGTTS data production
-- `cggtts-cli` is an application to analyze one or compare to CGGTTS files to one another.
+- `cggtts-cli` is an application to analyze one or compare two CGGTTS files.
 Download its latest release from the [github portal](https://github.com/gwbres/cggtts/releases).

 ## Ecosystem